google/WebFundamentals/src/content/en/updates/2017/02/chrome-57-deprecations.md

 * Removing "negotiate" will make the API surface simpler, since an "RtpSender"/"RtpReceiver" will then only ever have a single transport.

-In Chrome 57, "negotiate" is removed.
+In Chrome 57, "negotiate" is deprecated.
 We believe this is a non-breaking change since the user will get a deprecation message and `RTCPeerConnection` can still be created.